The Audacity of Christmas

 So let no one boast in men.
 For all things are yours, whether Paul or Apollos or Cephas or the world or life or death or the present or the future--all are yours, and you are Christ's, and Christ is God's. – 1 Corinthians 3:21-23

-This Christmas millions of children (and adults) will find under their Christmas tree a Wii or Xbox 360 or Playstation 3.
+This Christmas millions of children (and adults) will find under their Christmas tree a Wii or Xbox or the latest Playstation.
 When the wrapping paper is ripped and the contents revealed shouts of joy will fill the room.
 (I’m planning on this as our kids open their Wii!)
 Each of these game consoles will bring countless hours of pleasure to the players.
 But as amazing as these machines are, they in no way compare to the audacity of God’s gift given at Christmas.

 Consider the staggering promise of the apostle Paul in 1 Corinthians 3:21.
 He says, “all things are yours” by virtue of being in Christ.
 And what does Paul include in “all things”?
 Things like the world, life, death, the present and the future.
 Breathtaking.
 How can this be?

 Galatians 4:4-7 shows how the Christian comes to inherit “all things.”

 But when the fullness of time had come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons.
 And because you are sons, God has sent the Spirit of his Son into our hearts, crying, “Abba!
 Father!”
 So you are no longer a slave, but a son, and if a son, then an heir through God.